gsarti/it5/README.md

 - The notebook [compute_scores.ipynb](compute_scores.ipynb) contains the code used to evaluate the performances of all the models on all the datasets.
 The configuration [bertscore_baseline_ita.tsv](bertscore_baseline_ita.tsv) is used in the notebook to compute the renormalized BERTScore values.

-We release all the **45 fine-tuned model checkpoints** (3 IT5 models and 2 mT5 models on a total of 9 tasks) in the [it5 repository](https://huggingface.co/it5) on Huggingface.
+We release all the **54 fine-tuned model checkpoints** (3 IT5 models + 1 Efficient IT5 model and 2 mT5 models on a total of 9 tasks) in the [it5 repository](https://huggingface.co/it5) on Huggingface.
 All models include Tensorboard logs for the fine-tuning procedure and are available for usage with the Huggingface Transformers library using Tensorflow, Pytorch and JAX.
 They can be used directly with `pipelines` as:

 ```python
 from transformers import pipelines